munificent/game-programming-patterns/book/update-method.markdown

 If A comes before B in the list of objects, then when A updates, it will see B's previous state.
-But when B updates, it will <span name="double-buffer">see</span> A's *new* state, since it's already updated this frame.
-Even though from the player's perspective everything is moving at the same time, the core of the game is still turn-based.
+But when B updates, it will <span name="double-buffer">see</span> A's *new* state, since A has already been updated this frame.
+Even though from the player's perspective, everything is moving at the same time, the core of the game is still turn-based.
 It's just that a complete "turn" is only one frame long.